New South Wales rugby league team

 The New South Wales rugby league team has represented the Australian state of New South Wales in rugby league football since the sport's beginnings there in 1907.
-Also known as the Blues due to their sky blue jerseys, the team competes in the annual State of Origin series.
-This annual event is a series of three games competing for the State of Origin shield.
-As of 2022, the team is coached by Brad Fittler and captained by James Tedesco.
+Also known as the Blues due to their sky blue jerseys, the team competes in the annual State of Origin series against Queensland.
+The team is currently coached by Laurie Daley and captained by Isaah Yeo, and is administered by the New South Wales Rugby League.